testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

             assert pos_now < pos_before, "Mario should move left when left key is pressed"
 ```

 This basic model is too simplistic and would fail in many real scenarios.
 It doesn't account for startup delays, inertia, or cases where keys aren't pressed.
-Real movement has nuances that this model doesn't capture.
 Let's add the first layer of complexity—handling the case when keys aren't pressed:

 ```python
 def expect_move(self, behavior, direction):